rosette-proj/rosette-preprocessor-normalization/README.md

 ### Introduction

-This library is generally meant to be used with the Rosette internationalization platform that extracts translatable phrases from git repositories. rosette-normalization-preprocessor is capable of running the Unicode normalization algorithm over translations before they are serialized.
+This library is generally meant to be used with the Rosette internationalization platform that extracts translatable phrases from git repositories. rosette-preprocessor-normalization is capable of running the Unicode normalization algorithm over translations before they are serialized.

 ### Usage with rosette-server